2017 For One World Travel Grant Program – Deadline Extended!

 -International experience is not required but an open mind and a willingness to experience new culture is a must!

--Retired teachers and professionals are welcome to apply.
-Please indicate on your application that you are not currently attending college.
+-Teachers and education professionals are also welcome to apply.
+Please indicate on your application that you are not currently attending college/university.

 (1) Please describe your educational background, any academic or work experience you would like us to consider, and your international travel experience, if any.